-<img> tag needs an extra little piece of information.
-Our browser is more than happy to load up an image, but it’d be helpful if we told it where that image was located.
-That’s where the
+Our browser is more than happy to load up an image, but we need to tell it where that image is located.
+Our

 src attribute comes in.

-Let’s update our page from earlier with the image above.
+Let’s update our page with the image above.

 Another important tag is the